Just like anything in life, work as a digital nomad becomes simpler when we leave aside some myths and unrealistic expectations.

 Actually, many digital nomads try to create their own comfort zones wherever they go… even if they have to adapt to different “settings” and work spaces.
 That’s why I always try to cook, do some physical activity and meet cool people.
 I do my best to feel at home while experiencing the authentic lifestyle of the country I’m staying.
 But I also stay connected with Brazil’s culture and keep in touch with my family and friends there – many of my ties even narrowed with the distance and for those who let go … I can check later if it’s worth resuming!

-Digital Nomadism is a trend for X, Y or Z generation
+#5 Is Digital Nomadism a trend for X, Y or Z generation?

-That’s a kind of statement that raises expectations to the stratosphere ….
+When someone portraits the DN lifestyle as a generational trend, it raises expectations to the stratosphere ….
 Boom!
-And others even use more attractive labels, such as Global Nomads or MoBos (mobile bohemians).
+And there are others (even use more) attractive labels, such as Global Nomads or MoBos (mobile bohemians).

 Then I state a meme to sum up what I think about it all: There are two kinds of people in the world: YOU and the others.
 Each have particular motivations and strategies to follow this journey.
 That’s what really matters, not the age.
 We may sometimes, nonchalantly, talk about things that happened in different countries as if they took place in the neighborhood.
 And aggregate a network of contacts around the world – that comes with a “globalized” spam box… but, definitely, being part of a trend DOESN’T pay our bills.